 What is OPSEC?
-Technically speaking, OPSEC is how we keep service members safe and military actions going as planned.
+Technically speaking, OPSEC -- or operational security -- is how we keep service members safe and military actions going as planned.
 Breaking OPSEC, then, happens when we say or do something publicly that puts either of those things at risk.

 So, when you post online any information about any information that is supposed to be secret about pending military action or movement, any deployed service member's location or anything about any military plans, accidents or incidents (the name of someone who has been killed, for example, before that information is publicly released) you are violating OPSEC.

 Let's start with this basic list of simple OPSEC rules:

 There are some pretty basic rules that we should get out of the way.
 But before we do that, let's make one thing clear.
 The military has public affairs offices and officials.
 Information released publicly by those offices, often through press releases or through the base or unit's Facebook page, is not an OPSEC violation.
 That information is cleared for public release through the change of command.
 As a rule of thumb: if the information has been released by public affairs, it's safe to share or re-post.

 Here are some general rules: